Clare Finlator – Founder

 Earthlife is the expression of her wish to create a business that truly reflects her values, and to participate in a new paradigm where social and ecological wellbeing are no longer seen as being in conflict with the economy, but are at the heart of the economy.

 Clare started out with a brief career in the London contemporary art scene, before heading off to India to become a yoga teacher, massage therapist and meditator.
 She then spent several years traveling to different parts of the world, studying permaculture and medicinal plants, visiting eco-communities and social projects, whilst continuing to do much research and self-study.
-She has also studied Qigong, Tai Chi and Taoist meditation practises for the past seven years, and is a qualified teacher of Qigong and Taoist breathing tehcniques.
+She has also studied Qigong, Tai Chi and Taoist meditation practises for the past seven years, and is a qualified teacher of Qigong and Taoist breathing techniques.

 Servan Keondjian – Systems Architect

-Servan is co-founder of Monte da Vida, where he spends time engaging his knowledge of complex systems to design community architecture and off-grid systems, as well as designing and building a modular eco-home from natural materials.
+Servan is co-founder of Monte da Vida, where he spends time engaging his knowledge of complex systems to design architecture and off-grid systems, as well as designing and building a modular eco-home from natural materials.

 Servan has run small and medium sized high tech companies at the CEO and Chairman level for more than 20 years.
 In all cases he also provided the core technical vision.
 He founded a number of companies on his own software implementations, one of which he sold to Microsoft for its world leading 3D graphics technology.
 He is currently CTO of InSpace.